Veeam Backup Repositories

 - [For the Move policy] When backup files are transferred to the capacity tier, Veeam Backup & Replication takes into account only the creation time of backup files.
 Make sure that the operational restore window is not longer than the whole backup chain cycle period.
 Otherwise, you may encounter the scenario when full backup files are transferred to the capacity tier and their increment backup files still remain in the performance tier.

 - The capacity tier immutability expiration date does not have the additional block generation period.
-The immutability expiration date is based only on the number of days specified in settings of the object storage backup repository.
+The immutability expiration date is based only on the number of days specified in the settings of the object storage backup repository.

 You can configure Veeam Backup & Replication to transfer Veeam Plug-in backup files to a hardened repository.
 The hardened repository helps to protect Veeam Plug-in backup files from loss as a result of malware activity or unplanned actions.
 Backup files in the hardened repository become immutable for the time period specified in the backup repository settings.
 During this period, backup files stored in the repository cannot be modified or deleted.